What is dunning and why is it important?

 - Think about mobile users.
 Given that 79% of smartphone users make purchases via mobile, make sure that both your email and CC update page are mobile-friendly.

 - Bypass login.
 Most people don’t remember all their passwords.
-If the update is impossible without login, the chances are your subscriber will give up on the entire affair and churn out.
+If the update is impossible without login, it’s more likely your subscriber will give up on the entire affair and churn out.

-Though a dunning email is an integral part of failed payment recovery, we don’t recommend alarming your subscribers with notifications and CC update requests before they’re absolutely necessary.
-These can even be counterproductive—for example, when the failure occurred due to temporary network issues.
+Though a dunning email is an integral part of failed payment recovery, we don’t recommend alarming your subscribers with notifications and credit card update requests before they’re absolutely necessary.
+These can even be counterproductive — for example, when the failure occurred due to temporary network issues.

 Instead, retry the existing card first before sending any emails.
-And the best part is, you shouldn’t track each and every transaction on your own and then retry charging manually.
+With the right tools, you don’t even need to track each and every transaction on your own and then retry charging manually.
 With Subbly’s dunning tool, for example, you can automate the entire process.

 In Subbly, if a scheduled payment fails due to insufficient funds on your customer’s account, the dunning tool will re-attempt the transaction at a specified frequency until the payment goes through.
 It can run up to five consecutive retries, and if it fails to collect funds on the last retry, the account is canceled.
 Even after that, if you find a way to reach out to your customer and recover their payment, you can re-activate their subscription with a click.

 Nothing beats the warm feeling you get when more and more people are signing up for your subscription service.
 But, at the same time, nothing is worse than losing your hard-earned customers because of a “trifle” like a failed transaction.
-That’s why, if you want your business to thrive, dunning should be an integral part of your churn management.
+That’s why if you want your business to thrive, dunning should be an integral part of your churn management strategy.

 Fortunately, by following the tips in this article, you’ll have your best chance of recovering failed payments gracefully.
 Things get even easier with Subbly’s dunning management tool, which is just one of more than 50 cool features our platform offers for your subscription business.
-You can test them all for free with our 14-day trial.
+You can test them all for free with our 14-day trial – get started now!